 Colts punter schedules surgery to remove cancerous tumor

-INDIANAPOLIS (AP) -- Indianapolis Colts punter Rigoberto Sanchez says he will have surgery Tuesday to have a cancerous tumor removed.
+INDIANAPOLIS (AP) -- Indianapolis punter Rigoberto Sanchez feels fortunate doctors found a cancerous tumor before it spread.
+So do the Colts.

-Sanchez made Monday's announcement in an Instagram post.
-He did not provide details about the diagnosis or how much time he might miss - only that doctors found the tumor before it spread to the rest of his body.
+Less than 20 hours after punting the ball five times in a loss to Tennessee, one of the most popular players in Indy's locker room announced on Instagram he would have surgery Tuesday to remove the tumor.

-''I know that it will not be an easy bump on the road, but I know I have my amazing wife supporting me along with family, coaches, and friends reaching out,'' he wrote.
+''I know that it will not be an easy bump on the road, but I know I have my amazing wife supporting me along with family, coaches, and friends reaching out,'' Sanchez wrote.

 ''Unfortunately, there are things you can't control in life and this is one of them.
 No plans or preparation would have gotten me ready for this kind of adversity, but like I told my wife, we can't flinch.
 Keep striving to come back stronger than ever.
 Makes me sick that I'll have to miss some time playing beside my brothers, but I know they will hold it down.''